Jaume Masià

-Jaume Masià Vargas (born 31 October 2000) is a Spanish motorcycle rider who currently competes in the 2025 Supersport World Championship for Orelac Racing Verdnatura.
+Jaume Masià Vargas (born 31 October 2000) is a Spanish motorcycle rider who currently competes in the 2026 Supersport World Championship for Orelac Racing Verdnatura.
 His most notable achievements are winning the 2023 Moto3 World Championship and consequently having a corner at Circuit Ricardo Tormo named after him.

 Career

 Early career

-Between 2015 and 2017, Masià competed in the FIM CEV Moto3 Junior Championships finishing 2nd overall to Dennis Foggia in his final season.
+Between 2015 and 2017, Masià competed in the FIM CEV Moto3 Junior Championship, finishing second overall to Dennis Foggia in his final season.
 He previously competed in the 2014 Red Bull Rookies Cup.

 Moto3 World Championship

 Masià made his Moto3 World Championship debut as a replacement for the injured Darryn Binder during the 2017 season, setting the fastest lap in his debut race.
 His impressive debut in Moto3 earned him a ride for the 2018 and 2019 seasons.

 2019 saw Masià's first pole position and win at the second round in Argentina.

 Leopard Racing (2020)

 In 2020, Masià moved to the Leopard Racing team in what was considered a promotion with the team having won the championship in 2019.
+He got a pair of wins but couldn't fight for the championship that year, finishing sixth overall with 140 points and three podiums.